Access Hollywood

-Access Hollywood, briefly known as Access from 2017 to 2019, is an American weekday television entertainment news program that premiered on September 9, 1996.
+Access Hollywood, briefly known as Access from 2017 to 2019, is an American weekday television entertainment news program that premiered on September 9, 1996, and ended on September 11, 2026.
 It covers events and celebrities in the entertainment industry.
 It was created by former Entertainment Tonight executive producer Jim Van Messel and is currently executive produced by Maureen FitzPatrick and directed by Richard Plotkin.
 In previous years, Doug Dougherty, Christopher A. Berry and Kim Anastasia directed the program.
 Access Hollywood primarily focuses on news in the music, television, and film industries.

 History

 Last logo from the first Access Hollywood era, from 2015 to 2017.